-Which is fun if you don’t have restrictions, but new foods and ideas can be overwhelming and scary for those with food allergies and restrictions!
+Which is fun if you don’t have restrictions.
+But new foods and ideas can be overwhelming and scary for those with food allergies and restrictions, especially somewhere new, like star wars galaxy’s edge food at hollywood studio can be a lot to handle.

-No worries though- I ventured to Batuu to discover the good eats and learn what foods we can have when gluten free, and also options for people with other restrictions (like my kids can’t have soy proteins! and we avoid commercial eggs because of that as well)
+No worries though- I ventured to Batuu to discover the good eats and learn what foods we can have when gluten free at Hollywood Studios, and also options for people with other restrictions (like my kids can’t have soy proteins! and we avoid commercial eggs because of that as well)

 The first time (the second day they were open) lines were long so I only got drinks and checked out the cantina.

 The next trip I went in the evening on Day 4 of opening week, and grabbed some snacks and food at two different places.
-AND ya girl has UPDATED this for 2020 because I keep ending up in batuu!
+AND ya girl has UPDATED this for 2020 because I keep ending up in Batuu, many times now, including during the weirdest trip ever wearing a mask in Galaxy’s Edge.

 Let’s explore what’s available to eat.